arbor-sim/arbor/doc/co_morphology.rst

   * the first (proximal) segment of the branch is either a root or the child of fork segment;
   * the last (distal) segment of the branch is either a fork or terminal segment;
-  * branches are enumerated according to the ids of their proximal segments in the segment trree.
+  * branches are enumerated according to the ids of their proximal segments in the segment tree.

 When constructed in this manner, the following statements are true for the branches and their enumeration: